sciZer0/7/v/README.md

 Last but not Least

-The U blockchain only sees its leadership in providing people the best conditions.
+The U blockchain only sees its leadership in providing people with only the best conditions.

  <br><br>